Shawn0630/CompressedTreeEditDistance/README.md

-# CompressedTreeEditDistance
-Compressed Tree Edit Distance
+# Compressed Tree Edit Distance

-Shaofeng Jiang

-Masters' student supervised by Dr. Kaizhong Zhang

-Department of Computer Science

-University of Western Ontario

-Address: Middlesex College 222
+The master thesis project under the supervision of Dr. Kaizhong Zhang.
+## Contract Information:

-University of Western Ontario
+**Author:** Shaofeng Jiang, the masters' student in the Department of Computer Science, University of Western Ontario.

-London, Ontario, N6A 5B7, Canada
+**Address:** Middlesex College 222, University of Western Ontario, London, Ontario, N6A 5B7, Canada

-e-mail:  sjian7@uwo.ca
+**E-mail:** sjian7@uwo.ca